Shaza-Safi/Ontario_Sunshine_List/README.md

 [Link to Machine Learning Model Process](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/ML_Process.md)

-From the top earning position, it would appear we do have a gender wage gap in Ontario’s public sector.
+From the top earning position, it would appear we do have a **gender wage gap** in Ontario’s public sector.
 When we look at our salary bins by gender, we can see a pyramid with the highest paid at the top and the $110K to $129K bin at the base.
 Men dominate the higher paying salary bins, whereas the count of women in the lower salary bins is growing.

 ![GenderSalaryBins](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Images/Summary%20Analysis/SalaryBin_Gender.PNG)

-While a wage gap is evident, it does appear that there is now after 24 years an equal number of women represented on the sunshine list as there are men.
+While a wage gap is evident, it does appear that there is now after 24 years an overall **equal number of women represented** on the sunshine list as there are men.

 ![Donuts](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Images/Summary%20Analysis/DonutCharts.PNG)
 ![AvgSalaryOverTime](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Images/Summary%20Analysis/AvgSalary_OverTime.PNG)

 What is difficult to tease out of the sunshine list is the ability to track top-earning positions.
-Have generous raises been enjoyed while potentially lower seniority roles endured wages freezes and/or cutbacks.
-The reason for this is the lack of unique employee identifier provided, as well as the magnitude of the dirty data.
+Without further extensive data cleansing, we were not able to answer if generous raises been enjoyed by some, while potentially less seniority roles endured wages freezes and/or cutbacks.
+The reason for this is the lack of unique employee identifier provided, which is only ampliphed by the shear magnitude of the dirty data.

 The Sunshine list is an amalgamation of various agencies public salary reporting.
 There does not appear to be a standard for such reporting criteria.
 No standardization for data in columns such as job titles/roles, names, employers or datatypes.
 List column headers name tend to change from year to year.
 In addition, there does not appear to be any validation of the data being published as seen in 2006 with 2 employees having salaries noted as exceeding $12 million.
 Additional effort would still be required to cleanse the job title, employer and last name columns.
 This would allow for traceability of these individuals over the 24 years of data.
 More details can be found in our data cleansing procedure.

 [Link to Data Cleansing Procedure](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Data_Cleanings_Procedure.md)

 In conclusion, our analysis does demonstrate that the Ontario taxpayers can use the sunshine list in a meaningful way to seek insights in terms of the gender gap.
 The data shows that the average salary of those on the list has remained constant and the bulk of these individuals reside in the lower salary bins.
 Given the excessive growth of the list, the threshold metric is clearly out of date.
 We see nurses, police officers, bus drivers all on the list.
-This is not due to generous bonus, but likely significant hours of overtime.
+This is not due to generous bonus, but likely significant hours of overtime or tenture in roles.
 The underlying purpose of the published list is to provide transparency to public spend.
+It is our opinion that it is not the masses of front line workers or educators that should be monitored,but rather the upper percentile of higher earners and/or sectors that can provide the greatest insight into spending accountability.
 The employee growth to the list acts to mask high earners, as these datapoints tend to hide amongst weeds so to say.

 It would be our recommendation that the threshold metric be re-examined.
-At min it should reflect today’s cost of living.  $100,000 in 1996 does not have the same value in 2020.
-In addition, a unique employee identified should be included in the publication.
+At minimum it should reflect today’s cost of living. $100,000 in 1996 does not have the same value in 2020.

+We would also propose that the Ontario Government review the following:
+- threshold metric
+- incorporate a unique employee identifier
+- mandate minimum standards of disclosure submissions (consistent data entry standards)
+- a quality check of the data being submitted

 ## **Recommendations for Future Analysis/ Parking Lot items due to time and resource constraints:**
 - Predict age for everyone on the sunshine list using machine learning techniques.